colorfulfool/server-generated-popups/README.md

 ## Installation

-The plugin depends on jQuery, but you already have it, do you?
+The plugin depends on jQuery, but you already have it, don't you?

 ### Rails